zevilz/zImageOptimizer/README.md

 Start script in the optimization mode (-p|--path) or checking tools mode (-c|--check-only, recommended) if you want to install dependences automatically.
 It check installed tools and printing choise option dialog if one or more tools not found.
 Select option **Install dependences and exit** by typing appropriate number and press enter.
 Script install dependences based on your platform, distribution and package manager.
 After that restart script to recheck installed tools.

 Supported on:
-- Debian 8+ and forks
+- Debian 7+ and forks
 - Ubuntu 14.04+ and forks
 - CentOS 6+

 Tested on:
+- Debian 7.11 i686 minimal
 - Debian 8.9 i686 minimal
 - Debian 9.2 amd64
 - Ubuntu 14.04.5 amd64